 Green - Green is a global color to promote peace, growth and environment.
 There are many symbols which use green to promote different messages based on their business principles and the industries they represent.

-Eco-Friendly and Environment - There are recycling companies and non-profit, government organizations which take up cleaning projects and recycling activities in the city; these use green logos to stimulate the concept of environment friendliness and cleanliness.
+Eco-Friendly and Environment - There are recycling companies and non-profit, government organizations which take up cleaning projects and recycling activities in the city; these nonprofit organization logos use green to stimulate the concept of environment friendliness and cleanliness.

 Organic and Fresh - Farm fresh fruits and vegetables, organic foods and drinks all use green logos and icons to symbolize freshness, and to promote clean and pure food.
-Green also denotes growth for plants and the Earth therefore it is safe to use by brands which work with greenhouses and plantation and even gardening equipment.
+Green also denotes growth for plants and the Earth therefore it is safe to use to design greenhouse and gardening brand logos as well as for landscaping company logos.

 Food companies such as Subway also use green and yellow to communicate their use of fresh veggies and fresh ingredients when they prepare customers’ food.
-Similarly Starbucks coffee is fresh and natural in many ways as it also promotes environmental message to keep clean and stay fresh.
+Similarly, Starbucks coffee logo exude freshness and naturalness in many ways as it also promotes environmental message to keep clean and stay fresh.

 Harmony and Freedom - Animal Planet has a green colored logo which symbolizes life and harmony.
 Similarly energy and eco friendly companies also incorporate green into their logos to display the sense of environment friendliness and activeness.